 The brand new I-95 interchange for Florida Atlantic University (Exit 48A) takes you directly from the interstate to FAU.
 Once you pass the traffic light at Spanish River Boulevard, you are on the FAU campus on FAU Boulevard.
 Continue to the traffic signal at the intersection of FAU Boulevard and University Drive (FAU Stadium will be on your right).
 Turn right onto University Drive.
 Turn left at the traffic signal at Volusia Street.
 You will see a parking garage on Volusia Street, and the Wimberly Library is the next building east of the parking garage.

-Visitor Parking is available at the metered spaces in the library parking lot; look for the spaces that have numbers posted on signs at the head of the parking space.
+Visitor Parking is available at the metered spaces in the library parking lot; there are “metered parking” signs posted at the head of these parking spaces.
 The meter system accepts payment with cash or credit card at the rate of $2 per hour.
 You may also purchase one day parking permit for $5 online directly.
 Easy!